What do you do when you find your favorite naan shop closed on a Sunday morning?

 Homemade garlic naans are much easier than you think and irresistibly delicious!
 It’s the same foolproof pizza dough with certain key changes that makes it all the more yummy and garlicky.

 The dough is incredibly forgiving.
-If it’s too dry, add more milk.
+If it’s too dry, add more water.
 If it’s too wet, add more flour.
 A soft dough is what you want in the end.

 Softer the dough; softer and pillowy the naans are.